 Hacking, Linux e-book, Python March 31, 2015 Black Hat Python: Python Programming for Hackers and Pentesters When it comes to creating powerful and effective hacking tools, Python is the language of choice for most security analysts.
 But just how does the magic happen?
 In Black Hat Python, the latest from Justin Seitz (author of the best-selling Gray Hat Python), you’ll explore the darker side of Python’s capabilities—writing network sniffers, manipulating packets, infecting virtual machines, creating stealthy trojans, and more.
 You’ll learn how to: Create a trojan command-and-control using GitHub Detect sandboxing and automate common malware tasks, like keylogging and screenshotting Escalate Windows privileges with creative process control Use offensive memory forensics tricks to retrieve password hashes and inject shellcode into a virtual machine Extend the popular Burp Suite web-hacking tool Abuse Windows COM automation to perform a man-in-the-browser attack Exfiltrate data from a network most sneakily Insider techniques and creative challenges throughout show you how to extend the hacks and how to write your own exploits.
 When it comes to offensive security, your ability to create powerful tools on the fly is indispensable.
 Learn how in Black Hat Python.
 Do you want ; All book in one file-Look2linux.comPrice - $50I am very rich, I will send you $ 100This is your lucky day $ 250 🙂Enter Your Name , company name or e-mail address , we will send you download link in 12 hours..: black hat pythongray hat pythonkali hacklearn pythonpythonpython bookpython hackpython hackerspython pdfpython trojan Share on: Facebook Twitter Pinterest Google + Look2linux Look2linux.com Website Facebook Previous articleNetwork Forensics: Tracking Hackers through Cyberspace Next articleCEH: Certified Ethical Hacker – Study Guide You may also like November 2, 2015 Web Penetration Testing with Kali Linux July 21, 2015 Building Virtual Pentesting Labs for Advanced Penetration Testing April 3, 2015 Hackers: Heroes of the Computer Revolution March 31, 2015 CEH: Certified Ethical Hacker – Study Guide Be first to comment Click here to cancel reply.
-Cancel reply Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
+Cancel reply Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.